unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## Notation

-- Ellipsis (`…`) in syntax examples are used to denote substituted parts.
+- Ellipses (`…`) in syntax examples are used to denote substituted parts.

   For example, `id="…keyId"` denotes that `…keyId` (the part between double quotes) is to be replaced with something, in this case a key identifier.
 As another example, `\u{…usv}` denotes that the `…usv` is to be replaced with something, in this case a Unicode scalar value in hex.